Oops19/TS4-HotkeyBindings/_TS4/mod_documentation/hotkey_bindings/README.md

 * Ctrl+H - A random sim swaps its spot randomly in current pose/animation.
 Best to be used with 3+ sim poses.
 * ~~Win+Shift+H - Experimental²: Active sim swaps its spot randomly with a sim playing a different pose/animation.~~
 * ~~Win+Ctrl+H - Experimental²: A random sim swaps its spot randomly with a sim playing a different pose/animation.~~
-* Shift+Ctrl+S - Shift+Ctrl+S - Call the pose/animation player to save the current sim position.
+* Shift+Ctrl+S - Call the pose/animation player to save the current sim position.
 This makes only sense if the sim has been moved before using the 'Move' options.

 Experimental² means experimental.
 Don't enable or use these hotkeys.
 If errors are thrown after using it simply ignore them.